etiennemustow/CV/README.md

 #### Problem Solving

 Mathematics has long been one of my favourite subjects in school.
-It's due to this passion, that I have developed a logical and creative approach to solving real-world issues (outside of the world of mental arithmetic).
+It's due to this passion, that I have developed a logical and creative approach to solving every-day issues.
 <br>
-In college, I was hand-picked by GCSE teachers to help provide 1-to-1 in-class tutoring with their students, going over any issue the student raised.
+In college, I was hand-picked by GCSE teachers to help provide 1-to-1 in-class tutoring with their students.
-Through listening to their worries and engaging them in a way that inspired them to believe in their intellect, I was able to help them solve their issues.
-(Always satisfying due to the immediate change in coutenance)
+Through listening to the students' worries and engaging them in a way that inspired them to believe in their intellect, I was able to help them solve their issues.
 I have further developed my problem solving skills during my time at Makers Academy.
 Constantly analysing stack traces for different errors of various frameworks has matured my eye for spotting and fixing faults.